EmbodiedCognition/py-c3d/README.rst

 The package is tested against the `software examples`_ but may still not support every possible format.
-For example, parameters serialized in multiple parameters are not handled automatically (such as POINT:LABELS and POINT:LABELS2).
+For example, parameters serialized in multiple parameters are not handled automatically (such as a LABELS field stored in both POINT:LABELS and POINT:LABELS2).
 Reading and writing files from a big-endian system is also not supported.

 Tests are currently only run on Windows, which means that Linux and Mac users may experience some issues.
 If you experience issues with a file or feature, feel free